SalvatoreRa/tutorial/README.md

 Here is an index of the different sections and subsections:

 * [Tutorials on machine learning](#Tutorials-on-machine-learning)
-    * [Introduction to medical image analysis](#Introduction-to-medical-image-analysis) - An introduction to how to use machine learning for image medical analysis
+    * [Introduction to medical image analysis](#Introduction-to-medical-image-analysis) - An introduction to how to use machine learning for image medical analysis.
+Articles and tutorials in Python.
+    * [Graph machine learning](#Graph-machine-learning) - A series dedicated to graphs: what they are, how you can work with them, and which algorithms and tasks you can do.
+Articles and tutorials in Python.
 * [Tutorials and Articles on artificial intelligence](#Tutorials-on-artificial-intelligence)
     * [Artificial intelligence's bases](#Artificial-intelligence's-bases) - detailed reviews of topics related to the bases of artificial intelligence
     * [Tabular learning](#Tabular-learning) - A series dedicated to tabular learning and the related open questions with a particular focus on tabular deep learning